sheehui/tp/docs/UserGuide.md

 The Contact tab also supports the `edit` that allows you to change any of your client's contact details as shown [here.](https://ay2122s1-cs2103t-w16-1.github.io/tp/UserGuide.html#432-edit-clients-contact-information-edit)

-### 3.3.3 Policies Tab
+#### 3.3.3 Policies Tab
 The `Policies Tab` is the Client View tab that stores all of your client's policies.
-This tab can be access by pressing on the `Policies button` when in any of the Client View tabs, or through typing the command `tab p`, `tab policy` or `tab policies`.
+This tab could be accessed by pressing on the `Policies button` when in any of the Client View tabs, or by typing the command `tab p`, `tab policy` or `tab policies`.

-You will know that you are in the Policy tab if you see the **Policies** header on below the Result Display.
+You will know that you are in the Policy tab if you see the **Policies** header below the Result Display.
 You can access the total commission that you have earned through looking at the number to the right of the **Total Policy Commisions**.

-The Policies are displayed in a Table View where each row represents a new policy, while each column represents a Field of a policy.
+The Policies are displayed in a table where each row represents a new policy, while each column represents a Field of a policy.

 ![PolicyTab](images/PolicyTab.png)

 Here are the following fields that each policy records:
-1. `Policy Name`
+1. Policy Name
-2. `Insurer`
+2. Insurer
-3. `Insured Value`
+3. Insured Value
-4. `Yearly Premium`
+4. Yearly Premium
-5. `Commission`
+5. Commission

 Each policy has an index which is sorted by Ascending order, and if you would like to remove an existing policy, you can keep track of the index by looking at the number to the left of the policy name you would like to delete.

-The Contact tab also supports the `append` and `remove` command that allows you to add a new policy or remove an existing policy as shown [here.](https://ay2122s1-cs2103t-w16-1.github.io/tp/UserGuide.html#435-policy-features)
+The Policies tab also supports the `append` and `remove` command that allows you to add a new policy or remove an existing policy as shown [here.](https://ay2122s1-cs2103t-w16-1.github.io/tp/UserGuide.html#435-policy-features)